u-boot/u-boot/tools/binman/binman.rst

 allow-repack:
     Create an image that can be repacked.
 With this option it is possible to change anything in the image after it is created, including updating the position and size of image components.
-By default this is not permitted since it is not possibly to know whether this might violate a constraint in the image description.
-For example, if a section has to increase in size to hold a larger binary, that might cause the section to fall out of its allow region (e.g. read-only portion of flash).
+By default, this is not permitted since it is not possible to know whether this might violate a constraint in the image description.
+For example, if a section must increase in size to hold a larger binary, that might cause the section to exceed its allow-region (e.g. the read-only portion of flash).

     Adding this property causes the original offset and size values in the image description to be stored in the FDT and fdtmap.